jmw-phys/iNORG/README.md

     next do : 1.Cross-validation in three band.
 2.add in the Green calc function. tinking : krylov_space_size so huge what's the problem?  <!--!
 A:The H matirx may illed -->

-Version: v1.0.16 @ 2023.04.02
+Version: v1.0.17 @ 2023.04.03
-    finished: Find the bug to fix problem, the krylov_space_size so huge.
-Now the energy_err can decrease constantly. next do : 1.add in the Green calc function. tinking : How to realize teh Green calc function?
+    finished: Find the bug to fix problem, "the krylov_space_size so huge".
+Now the energy_err can decrease constantly. next do : 1.add in the Green calc function. tinking : How to realize teh Green calc function? <!--!
+A:Using the for formula straight-->

+Version: v1.0.18 @ 2023.04.04
+    finished: fix the H matrix n_sC^+_iC_j term. next do : 1.add in the Green calc function. tinking : Only consider the n_s in one-set, is right?